almostengr/almostengrwebsite/docs/index.md

 ## "The Almost Engineer" Explanation

 If you have read this far down the page, you probably are wondering how did Kenny come up with The Almost Engineer name.
 Kenny works (and according to some live in) in the engineering-related field of Computer Science, has great problem solving skills, and enjoys fixing things instead of paying someone else to do it for him.
 However Kenny has a Business degree from the University of Alabama (Roll Tide!) instead of an engineering degree, thus almost being an engineer.

-## Contact Me

-Have a question, comment, or just want to say hi?
-Reach out to me
-<a href="https://twitter.com/almostengr" target="_blank">@almostengr on Twitter</a> or
-<a href="https://instagram.com/almostengr" target="_blank">@almostengr on Instagram</a>.

-If you have a question or comment about one of the videos that you have seen on the Almost Engineer YouTube Channel, then leave a comment on that video.